Building a Writing Practice

 WEEK 2: Managing Perfectionism, Your Inner Critic, & Your Urge to Procrastinate

 Group coaching session on bringing pleasure into the writing process and handling your inner critic.
 Check-in at the start so that people can share goals for the coming week and talk about how things went the previous week.
+(Optional reading for the week: chapter 2, “More Than You Think: How Head, Hand, and Heart Make Writing So Hard” from Michelle Boyd’s book Becoming the Writer You Already Are.)

 WEEK 3: Planning Your Semester & Setting Achievable Goals